Ay (pharaoh): Reign of Tutankhamun

-Rule as pharaoh
+Reign

-Depending on the chronology followed, Ay served as pharaoh between 1323–1319 BC, 1327–1323 BC, or 1310–1306 BC.
+Depending on the chronology followed, Ay served as pharaoh between 1323 and 1319 BC, 1327–1323 BC, or 1310–1306 BC.
 Tutankhamun's death around the age of 18 or 19, together with the fact he had no living children, left a power vacuum that his Grand Vizier Ay was quick to fill: he is depicted conducting the funerary rites for the deceased monarch and assuming the role of heir.
 The grounds on which he based his successful claim to power are not entirely clear.
 The Commander of the Army, Horemheb, had actually been designated as the "idnw" or "Deputy of the Lord of the Two Lands" under Tutankhamun and was presumed to be the boy king's heir apparent and successor.
 It appears that Horemheb was outmaneuvered to the throne by Ay, who legitimized his claim to the throne by burying Tutankhamun, as well as possibly marrying Ankhesenamun, Tutankhamun's widow.

 Since Ay was already advanced in age upon his accession, he ruled Egypt in his own right for only four years.
 During this period, he consolidated the return to the old religious ways that he had initiated as senior advisor and constructed a mortuary temple at Medinet Habu for his own use.
 A stela of Nakhtmin (Berlin 2074), a military officer under Tutankhamun who was Ay's chosen successor—is dated to "Year 4, IV Akhet day 1" of Ay's reign.
 Manetho's Epitome assigns a reign length of four years and one month to Horemheb, and this was usually assigned to him based on this Year 4 dated stela; however, it is now believed that figure should be raised by a decade to fourteen years and one month and attributed to Horemheb instead, as Manetho intended.
 Hence, Ay's precise reign length is unknown and he could have ruled for as long as seven to nine years, since most of his monuments and his funerary temple at Medinet Habu were either destroyed or usurped by his successor, Horemheb.

-Royal succession
+Succession

+Prior to his death, Ay attempted to sideline Horemheb from the royal succession.
+Horemheb, who was the general in charge of Egypt's armies and previously held the title of Iry-pat or "Hereditary Prince" under Tutankhamun, was replaced in the succession by General Nakhtmin under king Ay.
+In fact, two separate men were designated Iry-pat or "Hereditary Prince" under Ay's short reign namely: Nay and Nakhtmin.